Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 PowerProtect Data Manager is one of the Office 365 backup options from Dell Technologies that focuses on backup and recovery operations with multiple features, such as data deduplication, data protection, automated discovery, and many other features to protect your company’s working environment, be it physical, virtual, or hybrid.
 While it is more suitable for larger enterprises and might have some trouble managing hybrid deployments, it is still a great contender on the list of backup and recovery solutions for Microsoft Office 365.

-Dell EMC Features and Benefits:
+Dell PowerProtect Data Manager Features and Benefits:

 • It can deliver backups, replication, recovery, search, and data analytics.